InfiniteCuriosity/Ethical_use_of_AI/README.md

 <br>
 <b>A few of the many mistakes and shortcomings I see when people use AI (especially in the job search process)</b><br>
 1. "Here is my resume and the job posting.
 Make my resume match the job posting."<br>
-I find this to be highly questionable, and very likely unethical.
+I find this to be highly questionable, and almost certainly very unethical.
 Even a bad recruiter can spot this a mile away.
 We will see how to test for this a little later down this document.

 2. Using AI to cheat on tests and interviews.
 I totally guarantee this will backfire on you, and probably extremely fast.
 The company is hiring you, not ChatGPT or ClaudeCode or Google Gemini.
 Professional recruiters call this the <b>Compentency Gap</b>.